mjweaver01/sermon-generator/README.md

    - Save the result as a markdown file

 2. **View Saved Sermons:**
-   - Place your markdown files in the `public` directory
+   - Place your markdown files in the `public/markdown/` directory
-   - Add them to the list in `src/components/Home.vue`
+   - Files are automatically discovered and displayed on the home page
    - Click on any sermon from the home page to view it

 ## Technology Stack